deloitte-capstone/responsible-ai/notes/week-03/Quick-start.md

 2) explanations for these metrics, and
 3) algorithms to mitigate bias in datasets and models.
 It is designed to translate algorithmic research from the lab into the actual practice of domains as wide-ranging as finance, human capital management, healthcare, and education.
-We invite you to use it and improve it.
+AIF360 invites you to use it and improve it.

 The [AI Fairness 360 interactive experience](https://aif360.res.ibm.com/data)
 provides a gentle introduction to the concepts and capabilities.
 The [tutorials